baltrad/baltrad-exchange/doc/userguide.rst

 **decorators**
   Are used to modify the outgoing file in some way.
 The decorators are most likely plugins using ODIM-H5 manipulating software like rave or h5py.

+**subscription_origin**
+  If tunnel between subscription and publication is required, this entry can be set with the subscription ids to react to.

 The basic structure of a publication configuration looks like